marcosmorenodev/SimpleCalcJS/README.md

     - Multiply
     - Divide

-- This is achieved with a method akin to string concatenation.
-It is done taking advantage of default array conversion made by JS, this is further explained in the code with a comment (see the "numberBtns" event).
+- This is achieved with a method akin to string concatenation, but by actually using "array.reduce".
+Making use of the aforementioned method concatenates any strings inside each array, i.e: "["1", "4", "2"]" => "["142"]"; and then, they're simply cast as floats.

 >[!NOTE]
 >Known limitations: The first number cannot be negative and as stated before, can't perform operations longer than 2 numbers at a time.